armbian/documentation/docs/User-Guide_Getting-Started.md

 <!-- TODO: maybe move this to advanced?
 Definitely not for novice users -->

-### Upgrade the Armbian OS
+!!! danger "Upgrade the Armbian OS"

     When a new major release of Debian or Ubuntu is out, we recommend to start with a fresh image.
 While it is possible to do what is called a _"dist-upgrade"_, the process is largerly in the domain of the underlaying Debian or Ubuntu user space.
 We provide only an experimental `Distribution upgrades` feature for [armbian-config](/User-Guide_Armbian-Config).

-!!! danger
     Userspaces distribution upgrades are neither tested nor supported.
 Therefore Armbian cannot provide any support if something goes wrong.